midokura/libweb/README.md

     simple as possible for administrators.
 - The [`onion`](https://github.com/davidmoreno/onion) project, which
-does follow the HTTP library concept, was initially considered for `slcl`, but has a larger scope than `slweb`, and again simplicity was essential for `slcl`.
+does follow the HTTP library concept, was initially considered for `slcl`, but has a larger scope than `libweb`, and again simplicity was essential for `slcl`.
 - And, after all, it was a good excuse to learn about HTTP/1.1.

 ## License

 ```
-slweb, a simple and lightweight web framework.
+libweb, a simple and lightweight web framework.
 Copyright (C) 2023  Xavier Del Campo Romero

 This program is free software: you can redistribute it and/or modify